 Follow these tips to prevent the heartburn.

-- Sleep by putting your head & shoulder higher than your feet, which helps in better digestion.
+- Sleep by putting your head and shoulder higher than your feet, which helps in better digestion.

 - Avoid eating lots of food at once.
-Try to eat less food more often, it helps for better digestion & prevent the acid production in stomach.
+Try to eat less food more often, it helps for better digestion and prevent the acid production in the stomach.

 - Wait for at least 2 hours after taking your meals to lie down.
 If you really need to, sleep on your left side which helps to acids pass quickly down in your stomach.

-- Avoid wearing skin tight clothes to avoid pressure on your belly & abdomen.
+- Avoid wearing skin tight clothes to avoid pressure on your belly and abdomen.

 - Drink at least 8 to 10 glasses of water to stay hydrated but not during meal times, as this puts pressure on lower esophageal sphincter.

-- Eat plain & low fat yogurt after meals or whenever you feel uncomfortable as it neutralizes the acid in the esophagus & reduces the burning feeling.
+- Eat plain and low-fat yogurt after meals or whenever you feel uncomfortable as it neutralizes the acid in the esophagus and reduces the burning feeling.

 - Drink ginger tea or fennel tea to get relief.

 - Antacids give instant relief from heartburn, but make sure to consult your Doctor.

 - If it a serious problem, try for H2 blockers or proton pump inhibitors by consulting your doctor.

 - Avoid smoking cigarettes, drinking alcohol or passive smoking.

 - Eat an apple a day.

 - Lessen the amount of baking soda in your diet.

 - Avoid Salicylate or acetylsalicylic acid, Aspirin in your medication.